Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.7.5 - Fix to progress bars once more, should be final form.
+Added another suite and fixed more broken due to new version downloads.

 3.7.4 - Fixed missing progress when -nq specified

 3.7.3 - Improved progress to include download progress